mdeguzis/RetroRig/README.md

 ## Controller Setup:

 I Tried to reflect the original controller as much as possible for some such as the NES and SNES.
-The Following button assignments are constant for all emulators except pcsx and pcsx2 (working on it!):
+The save/load/exit button assignments are constant for all emulators except pcsx and pcsx2 (working on it!):

 Please see controller-cfg-list.txt for the complete set!